neurodata/ndod/docs/README.md

 ## Manual Annotation for Open Science

 Prior to training a classifier, dense ground truth is needed.
-We provide a tool called manno [http://docs.neurodata.io/manno/] to annotate ground truth.
+We provide a tool called mano [http://docs.neurodata.io/mano/] to annotate ground truth.
 This interfaces with ITK-Snap and a well-defined protocol that has been used for many neuroimaging tasks.

 Interfaces are provided for both standalone and neurodata workflows.